bjt-user/Linux/android.md

-#### transfer data
+#### TODO: transfer data

-nice, fast graphical tool:
 ```
 sudo pacman -S android-file-transfer
 ```

-should work out of the box if you have a USB data cable that is \
-connected to your phone.
+It looked like it worked.
+But the data was not on the phone...